jasonbayton/11ty/_src/blog/2026/03/reviewing-the-2026-security-paper.md

 This is interesting because it's essentially a security posture profile baked into the OS.
 Right now, EMMs control these kinds of settings individually through user restrictions, network policies, install controls, and Play Protect enforcement.
 Advanced Protection bundles all of that into a single platform-level switch.

-If Google eventually exposes this through Android Enterprise management APIs - which seems very likely given how the paper frames it for enterprise on page 14 - administrators could one day have the option to set something like a "security baseline" without configuring dozens of individual controls.
-Similar I suppose to what was attempted with password buckets, but actually useful.
+~~If Google eventually exposes this through Android Enterprise management APIs - which seems very likely given how the paper frames it for enterprise on page 14 - administrators could one day have the option to set something like a "security baseline" without configuring dozens of individual controls.
+Similar I suppose to what was attempted with password buckets, but actually useful.~~

+**Update, May 2026:** Google has since confirmed this.
+Android 17 will bring Android Enterprise support for Advanced Protection, allowing organisations to enable it by policy for managed devices.

 ### Identity Check: biometrics for sensitive actions